 Asthma can be well controlled with the appropriate medication in almost all people.
 The main types of medication are:

-•preventers that slowly make the airways less sensitive to triggers by reducing swelling and mucus inside the airways – these are taken daily
+- Preventers – that slowly make the airways less sensitive to triggers by reducing swelling and mucus inside the airways.
+This medication is taken daily.

-Inhaled corticosteroid reduces swelling and mucus in the airways and reduces your risk of severe asthma symptoms or flare-ups.
+Preventers reduce swelling and mucus in the airways and reduce your risk of severe asthma symptoms or flare-ups.

-Depending on the triggers of asthma symptoms, some people may only need preventer medication during a particular season, for example, in spring if you are allergic to pollen.
+Depending on the , some people may only need preventer medication during a particular season, for example, in spring if you are .
 Others may need preventers all year round.
 Best medical practice is to give only the smallest doses of medication to keep symptoms under control, but you should never reduce the dose of medication without speaking about it with your doctor.

 Side effects of asthma medications

-The most common side effects of preventer medication (inhaled corticosteroids) are a hoarse voice, sore mouth and throat, and fungal infections of the throat.
-You can reduce the risk of these side effects by using a spacer with the puffer and always rinsing the mouth with water (and gargling, and spitting it out) after using the preventer.
+The most common side effects of inhaled preventer medication (inhaled corticosteroids) are a hoarse voice, sore mouth and throat, and fungal infections of the throat.
+You can reduce the risk of these side effects by rinsing and gargling the mouth with water, and spitting it out, after using the preventer.

 During an asthma attack, follow your asthma action plan.
-In asthma emergencies, call triple zero (000) and ask for an ambulance.
-Tell the operator that someone is having an asthma emergency.
+In an asthma emergency, call triple zero (000) and ask for an ambulance.
+Tell the operator that someone is having an .

-While waiting for the ambulance, give four separate puffs of reliever medication, taking four breaths for each puff, every four minutes.
+While waiting for the ambulance, give 4 separate puffs of reliever medication, taking 4 breaths for each puff, every 4 minutes.

-The National Asthma Council of Australia has advice about asthma first aid for adults and children .
+has advice about asthma first aid for adults and children.